polar2222/POE/README.md

 -Added "Cast When Damage Taken"

+-Removed all highlevel white bases.
+Add in later if you want to see them.

 -Removed small font size for rares/RGB

 -Removed background color for scrolls, now just blue border.